NeoNine50/diet-tracker-rocket/README.md

-This program is intended to run only on payer's (community administrator's) PC as it has no security at all.
-It does not work on Windows XP!
+Does not work on Windows XP!
-After start type the URL in your browser.

 Linux users should install sqlite3.

-To compile you need Rust with cargo.
-I recommend https://rustup.rs
+To compile you need Rust with cargo: https://rustup.rs

 Install **libsqlite3-dev**